Today's Artemis I launch has been scrubbed after engine issue

+The launch team still needs to troubleshoot the engine issue and will keep the rocket in its current configuration to gather data and assess what needs to be done.
+Both the Space Launch System rocket and Orion spacecraft remain stable, according to NASA officials.

+The 322-foot-tall (98-meter-tall) stack is sitting on Launchpad 39B at NASA's Kennedy Space Center in Florida.

-Prior to the scrub, the countdown was extended into an unplanned hold as the launch team worked on a troubleshooting plan for engine #3, one of the rocket's four engines.
+Prior to the scrub, the countdown was extended into an unplanned hold as the launch team worked on a troubleshooting plan for one of the rocket's four engines.

-The 322-foot-tall (98-meter-tall) stack, consisting of the Space Launch System rocket and Orion spacecraft, sits on Launchpad 39B at NASA's Kennedy Space Center in Florida.

-Tune in to NASA's website and TV channel to watch the final preparations and witness the launch.
+That's because the launch team discovered an issue with an engine bleed in engine #3.
+Attempts to reconfigure it were unsuccessful.

+During engine bleeds, hydrogen is cycled through the engine to condition it for launch.
+Three of the four engines are performing as expected, but engine #3 experienced an issue.

 Offshore storms with the potential for lightning prevented the team from beginning the fueling process, due to start at midnight, for about an hour.